In this post, we cover one of the most important trace minerals that is essential for health and well-being.

-Zinc isn’t exactly a sexy topic.
-Not something that’s on the forefront of health topics but in my opinion it should be.
-While I don’t think we should eat food for individual nutrients, it’s important that we pay attention to what foods can do for us and how they can affect overall functions of the body.
+Zinc isn't exactly a sexy topic.
+Not something that's at the forefront of health topics but in my opinion, it should be.
+While I don't think we should eat food for individual nutrients, it's important that we pay attention to what foods can do for us and how they can affect the overall functions of the body.

 Symptoms of zinc deficiency

 - fertility issues

 Before we look at the benefits of zinc, I want to point out that zinc toxicity is serious and should not be supplemented haphazardly.
 The highest recommended DV intake should remain below 40mg for adults.

 Benefits of zinc